UE4SS-RE/RE-UE4SS/docs/guides/creating-a-c++-mod.md

 Part three will show you how to interact with UE4SS and UE itself (via UE4SS).
 Part four will cover installation of the mod.

+> The guide requires having a working C++ development environment with `cmake` and `git`, preferably similar to the one required to build UE4SS itself from sources.

 ## Part 1
 1. Make an Epic account and link it to your GitHub account.
 2. Make a directory somewhere on your computer, the name doesn't matter but I named mine `MyMods`.